 - A. Work of this Section includes all labor, materials, equipment, and services necessary to complete the interior architectural woodwork as shown on the drawings and/or specified herein, including, but not necessarily limited to, the following: - 1.
 Plastic laminate trim at counters. - 2.
-Wood grounds, blocking, nailers, furring as required for work of this Section. - 3.
+Adhered reclaimed wood. - 3.
+Wood grounds, blocking, nailers, furring as required for work of this Section. - 4.
 Drilling concrete and masonry, drilling and/or tapping metal work, as required, for the installation of work of this Section.

-- A. Rough Carpentry Section 061000. - B. Engineered Quartz Countertops Section 066119. - C. Caulking between architectural woodwork and any wall, floor, or ceiling joints Section 079200.
+- A. Rough Carpentry Section 061000. - B. Caulking between architectural woodwork and any wall, floor, or ceiling joints Section 079200.